deatrich/linux-home-server/appendix.md

 ## Modify the partitioning of the installation image {#mod-partition}

-If you modify the microSD's partioning *before* you start the installation then you can reserve a portion of the disk for special data usage - for example as a shared Samba area or an NFS area.
+If you modify the microSD's partitioning *before* you start the installation then you can reserve a portion of the disk for special data usage - for example as a shared Samba area or an NFS area.
 We do this by expanding the main Linux partition up to 40 GB, and then we